belak/gitdir/README.md

-# go-git-dir
+# go-gitdir

 [![Go Report Card](https://goreportcard.com/badge/github.com/belak/go-gitdir)](https://goreportcard.com/report/github.com/belak/go-gitdir) [![Build Status](https://travis-ci.org/belak/go-gitdir.svg?branch=master)](https://travis-ci.org/belak/go-gitdir)

+This project makes it incredibly easy to host a secure git server with a config that can be easily rolled back.

+It aims to solve a number of problems other git servers have:

+- Requires no external dependencies other than the binary and git
+- Stores its configuration in a repo managed by itself
+- Doesn't hook into the system's user accounts
+- No vendor lock-in - everything is just a bare git repository

+## Origins

+The main goal of this project is to enable simple git hosting when a full solution like Bitbucket, Github, Gitlab, Gitea, etc is not needed.

 This project was inspired by gitolite and gitosis, but also includes a built-in ssh server and some additional flexability.
 It is not considered stable, but should be usable enough to experiment with.

-The main goal of this project is to enable simple git hosting when a full solution like Bitbucket, Github, Gitlab, Gitea, etc is not needed.
-It should require no additional resources, other than the directory it is pointed at, the running server, and a git installation.

 Thankfully because all the repos are simply stored as bare git repositories, it should be fairly simple to migrate to or from other git hosting solutions.
+There is no vendor lock-in.

 ## Requirements